leinapr/Node_Project/README.md

 - **View Products**: Display the products in a table.
 - **Edit Existing Products**: Modify product details inline or in a popup editor.
 - **Delete Products**: Remove products from the database.
+- **Export Products in a csv file**: Click on a button to download a csv file containing the products.

 ### Shop Page
 * **Browsing products**: Browse through the list of manga titles.
 By default, the top 100 products are displayed.